 And I was smiling when he asked me the question.

-As being a wise guy, and I responded in kind.
+I was being a wise guy, and I responded in kind.

-Uh, okay, but this is not his history.
+Okay, but this is not his history.

 He has a disturbing pattern of this.

-1977, he worried that his children would grow up and quote, uh his words, racial jungle if integration is not done in an orderly way.
+1977, he worried that his children would grow up and quote, his words, racial jungle if integration is not done in an orderly way.

-Again, always use the what if Donald Trump did this?
+Again, always use the, what if Donald Trump did this?

 What if Donald Trump ordered the elderly into nursing homes, for example?